Zahra1221/MpoxLabeledDataset/README.md

 - Neutral: In this class the authors did not believe in Mpox being a serious threat to public health, and refused to engage in discussions pertaining to government's response.

 Due to [Twitter's deveoper agreement](https://developer.twitter.com/en/developer-terms/agreement-and-policy), only tweet IDs could be publicly shared; therefore, this dataset includes only two columns, namely, TweetID and Label.
 In order to have access to the actual tweet and other metadata such as created date and/or location, the tweet IDs need to be [hydrated](https://towardsdatascience.com/learn-how-to-easily-hydrate-tweets-a0f393ed340e).
-This dataset should be used for non-commercial purposes only, as long as it is not redistributed.
+This dataset could be used for non-commercial purposes only, as long as it is not redistributed.
 If you use our dataset in your work, please cite our manuscript:

 Perikli N, Bhattacharya S, Ogbuokiri B, Movahedi Nia Z, Lieberman B, et al, Evaluating Automatic Annotation of Lexicon-Based Models for Stance-Detection of M-pox Tweets, PLOS Digital Health, 2024;